Barrie Aycock – Board Chair

 She and her husband have two children and five grandchildren and are active members of Grace-Calvary Episcopal Church in Clarkesville.

-She has spent a lot of time in Italy since 1960 when she lived there for a year.
+She has spent time in Italy since 1960 when she lived there for a year.
 She has returned numerous times to visit family in Florence.
 She loves all things Italian, especially the food.

 Diane Black Brown – Fundraising